KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 *from Pizza Sales Dashboard*

 **Insight:**
-Large Pizzas contributes the most revenue at $375K (45.89%) and XXLarge Pizzas have the least revenue impact generating only $1K (0.12%).
+Large Pizzas contribute the most revenue at $375K (45.89%) and XXLarge Pizzas have the least revenue impact generating only $1K (0.12%).

 **Optimizing Large and Medium Sizes:**
-Large and Medium size pizzas account for 76.38% of total revenue.
+Large and Medium-sized pizzas account for 76.38% of total revenue.
 This suggests that they are the most popular and may have higher price points.

-**Small Pizzas Potential:**
+**Small Pizza Potential:**
 Given that small pizzas account for more than 20% of revenue, we could explore the possibility of bundling them with other items on the menu (drinks or sides) to boost the average order value.

 **Re-evaluate X-Large & XX-Large Pizzas:**
 The combined revenue from both sizes is extremely low, contributing less than 2% to overall revenue.
 It may not be worth continuing production to reduce costs.

-## 6. Conclusion & Recommendations
+## 5. Conclusion & Recommendations
-Plato' Pizza main goal is to improve operations, drive more sales and work more efficiently.
-The transactional data provided by them contains information solely based on their pizza products.
+Plato’ Pizza’s primary goal is to improve operations, drive more sales and work more efficiently.
+Their transactional data contains information solely based on their pizza products.

 **Sales Performance Overview:**

 - During the entire year, July was the standout month, recording the highest total orders at 4,301 and generating the highest revenue of $73,000.
-On the other hand, October recoreded the lowest orders at 3797 and the lowest revenue of $64,028.
+On the other hand, October recorded the lowest orders at 3797 and the lowest revenue of $64,028.
 That is a difference of 504 orders and $9,000 of revenue.

-- On average $68,000 was generated each month with November having the highest growth rate at 9.95% and December having the highest decline in revenue at -8.09%, none of which exceed the 10% mark.
+- On average $68,000 was generated each month with November having the highest growth rate at 9.95% and December having the highest decline in revenue at -8.09%, none of which exceeded the 10% mark.

 - Overall Revenue and orders are very stable throughout the year, 8 of 12 months have recorded over 4,000 total orders, suggesting demand is unaffected my seasonal change or holidays.